sshort1996/Silica/README.md

 `obs add` will create a new note in either `/temp` or the git path.
 The filename will be the current timestamp.

-`obs edit <filename>` is used to edit a previously existing note in the current working directory.
+`obs edit` is used to edit a previously existing note in the current working directory.
 This option uses the `readline` tool to give auto-complete suggestions for the file paths in the target directory.

 ## Features in progress
  - Add obsidian links between notes in the same repo
  - Add a backup option to push repositories notes to git, use the correct git profile for work vs personal repositories
  - A TUI similar to lazygit
+ - Integrate OpenAI API queries to name files based on the file contents rather than by timestamp.
+ - Add summary files to each directory which summarise each file, and creates obsidian links to the respective notes.